ConnectBox Getting Started

 This opens the chat window:

 Note that your name is automatically generated and is random on the bottom left input bar.
 You can change the name of the user in the bottom left panel and enter the text of the message in the bottom right panel.
-Once entered it is posted by pressing the right arrow button on the bottom right the message is posted in a group chat.
+Once entered it is posted by pressing the right airplane button on the bottom right the message is posted in a group chat.

-To exit the chat function simply press the X on the top right of the screen.
+To exit the chat function simply press the back arrow on the top right of the screen.

-On the top front are three LED’s as well as one display and three buttons.
+On the top front are three LED s as well as one display and two buttons.
 The Green LED indicates that the power is turned on.
-The Orange LED presently indicates that the system is booted and that Wi-Fi signal is transmitting.
+The Orange LED indicates that the system is booted and that Wi-Fi signal is transmitting.
 The Red LED is lit during battery charging and will be extinguished when the battery if fully charged.
-Additionally the RED LED may blink to indicate a problem with the battery when the battery voltage is under its desired minimum of 3.2V or when the battery is overheated.
+Additionally, the RED LED may blink to indicate a trickle charge is occurring with the battery when the battery voltage is under its desired minimum of 3.2V or when the battery is overheated.

-This screen shows the number of connected people, the version number of firmware in the unit, the battery charge level (Note: on a battery less ConnectBox this area is blank) and the CPU temperature.
-NOTE : The CPU temperature should never exceed 70˚C.
+This screen shows the number of connected people, the version number of firmware in the unit, the battery charge level (Note: on a battery less ConnectBox this area is blank) and the CPU temperature. .

 At any time after the first screen pressing the down button for 1 second will go back a screen.